 THIS SOUP.
 My friends.
 This.
 Soup!

-Roasted Butternut Squash and Bacon Soup is fall in a bowl.
+Roasted Butternut Squash Soup is fall in a bowl.
 Roasted butternut squash.
 Smoked paprika.
 Bacon.
 Maple syrup.
 Leeks.
 Did I mention bacon?
 And fall?
 I felt a wave of happiness wash over me while standing at the stove, stirring this gorgeous, velvety soup into existence.
 The back door was open and a cool breeze was whooshing in.
 The kitchen could NOT have smelled more delicious, and the prospect of a warm bowl of comforting, creamy butternut squash soup had me at near tizzy level.
-I know, hard to imagine. 😉

-Start with 4lbs butternut squash which was 2 small-ish butternut squash for me.
+Start with 4lbs butternut squash which was 2 small-ish butternut squash.
 Butternut squash is my favorite fall squash varietal.
 It’s hint of natural sweetness and silky smooth texture cannot be beat!

 Butternut squash is notoriously hard though, so in order to make them easier to work with, pierce the bulb end two or three times with a sharp knife then microwave for 1-1/2 minutes.
 Next, use the knife to cut the squash in half lengthwise, then scoop the seeds out with a spoon.